openai/baselines/docs/viz/viz.md

 aggregated into a plot.
 Baselines repo provides tools for doing so in several different ways, depending on the goal.

 ## Preliminaries
-For all algorithms in baselines directory in which summary data is saved is defined by logger.
-By default, a folder  `$TMPDIR/openai-<date>-<time>` is used; you can see the location of logger directory at the beginning of the training in the message like this:
+For all algorithms in baselines summary data is saved into a folder defined by logger.
+By default, a folder `$TMPDIR/openai-<date>-<time>` is used;
+you can see the location of logger directory at the beginning of the training in the message like this:

 ```